Matroid polytopes and their volumes: independent set polytopes

 \begin{proof} By Theorem \ref{th:I_M} and Proposition \ref{prop:mixed} it suffices to compute the mixed volume $\vol(D_{A_1},\dots ,D_{A_n})$ for each $n$-tuple $(A_1, \ldots, A_n)$ of subsets of $[n]$.
 Bernstein's theorem \cite{Stu} tells us that $\vol(D_{A_1},\dots ,D_{A_n})$ is the number of isolated solutions in $(\mathbb{C}-\{0\})^{n}$ of the system of equations:

 where $\beta_{i,0}$ and $\beta_{i,j}$ are generic complex numbers when $j \in A_i$, and $\beta_{i,j} = 0$ if $j\notin A_i$.

 This system of linear equations will have one solution if it is non-singular and no solutions otherwise.
 Because the $\beta_{i,0}$ are generic, such a solution will be non-zero if it exists.
 The system is non-singular when the determinant is non-zero, and by genericity that happens when $(A_1, \ldots, A_n)$ has an SDR.
+We conclude that $\vol(D_{E-J_1},\dots ,D_{E-J_n})$ is $1$ if $(E-J_1, \ldots, E-J_n)$ has an SDR and $0$ otherwise, and the result follows. \end{proof}